Combodo/iTop/readme.txt

 #388	IE9: edition fields not resizable
 #443 	Objects remain in the database after de-installing some modules
 #442 	Useless profiles installed (1.x legacy data model only)
-#438 	The selection of Organizations using the hierarchy does not work on IE8 in security mode
 #436 	Cannot type "All Organizations"
 #381 	Deletion of dependencies could fail in a multi-org environment
 #241 	"status" is a free-text field when configuring a Trigger
 #358 	Multi-column queries sometimes returning an empty set